 This ILFP will screen each Service Area to locate and nominate sites for inclusion in the Program.

-Large regions of interest within sub-watersheds, wetland corridors or wetland areas will be located based on information gleaned from:
+Areas of interest within sub-watersheds, wetland corridors or wetland areas will be located based on information gleaned from:

-- Computer "quality assessments" using Maxent modeling of wetland locations using important landscape factors and ranking of all known wetlands and potential restoration sites at region-wide and within watershed scales (Appendix C) - A search for landscapes with "suitable soils" for wetlands - A review of other comprehensive analyses - A review of expert opinions
+- Computer "quality assessments" using Maxent modeling of wetland locations to determine important landscape factors and ranking of all known wetlands and potential restoration sites at various watershed scales (Appendix C); - A search for landscapes with "suitable soils" for wetlands; - A review of other comprehensive analyses; and - A review of expert opinions.

-To some degree these screens overlap, which is a benefit as the more times a location comes up on the "screen" the more likely it is a high priority opportunity.
+To some degree this screening activity will overlap, which is a benefit as the more times a location comes up on the "screen" the more likely it is a high priority opportunity.
 It is also imperative that multiple areas be targeted as an important objective of this ILF Program is to be able to secure a site in a high priority location when it becomes available.
 This timing can be measured many times in days and at most months.